weleoka/ardeidae_hub/README.md

 Code, style and performance:

 * The hub recieves data from server and then has to check if is in hubArray two times.
-First time is to see what ID to return to server, second is to update timestamp of server if it is already in hubArray.
+First time is to see what ID to return to server, second is to update timestamp of server if it is already in the hubArray.